Dewy Skin vs. Oily Skin: How to Know the Difference

 Want to go from oily to dewy?
 Find out how to toe the line between shine and radiance.

-Visually, the fine line between dewy skin and oily skin can be tricky for some people to navigate.
+Visually, the fine line between and can be tricky for some people to navigate.
 After all, they look the same, right?
 Wrong.
 On the contrary, dewy skin looks very different from oily skin.
 The latter is also the result of varying factors.
 Learn the differences between dewy and oily skin.
 Plus, find out how you can achieve that radiant, healthy glow.

 What’s the Difference?